|

 Because of that don't expect to be blown away by these boring space station graphics and serious lack of music.

-The first few minutes of the game is a mission to find the exit of the station to get the monsters in the first place and yes, it's as boring as it sounds.
+The first few minutes of the game is a mission to find the exit of the station just so you find a huge group of monsters that all look a like in the first place and yes, it's as boring as it sounds.
 I also knocked off about ten points for that stupid name as well.
 Silent Debuggers

-not only sounds stupid the game is not very compelling either.
+not only sounds stupid but the game is not very compelling either.

 *Uncommon Turbografx game